Sale College offers a comprehensive curriculum in line with the Victorian F-10 as well as a range of extracurricular and innovative programs.

 Click on a link below to see web galleries of student art work.

 All students complete a semester of Music at Year 7 and a semester of Drama in Year 8.

-are also available in Woodwind, Brass, Guitar, Percussion, Strings, Voice and Keyboard.
 See the Music Page for details.

 In Drama, students study movement, mime, sound and visual comedy.
 Students have the opportunity to participate in Junior and Senior productions which are collaborative, cross campus, multi-age theatre performances that provide students from Years 7 to 12 with the opportunity to work together to develop and perform large scale theatrical works.

 At year 10, students move to the Macalister Campus and, as in Year 9, a range of electives are available in the Arts including 2D Art and 2D/3D Studio Art, Photography, Media, Visual Communication and Design, Instrumental Music and Drama Performance.
-Details about these courses are available in the Years 10-12 Handbook
+Details about these courses are available in the Years 10-12 Curriculum Handbook.

 In Years 11 and 12, students can select from a range of subjects including: